 How FeeX Makes Money

 FeeX does look to make money, and I really appreciate how they go about making money.
 Why?
-Because they cater to lazy people like myself.
+Because they provide an awesome free tool, and don't charge for it.

 Try FeeX Out For Free